Generic selectors

 Photo by Atikh Bana

-Additionally, German language and literature, along with historical figures like Johann Sebastian Bach and Ludwig van Beethoven, contribute to the cultural image of Germans, affecting both how they are perceived and how they view themselves.
+Additionally, German language, literature, and historical figures like Johann Sebastian Bach and Ludwig van Beethoven shape the cultural image of Germans.
+These figures influence how Germans are perceived globally, as well as how they view themselves, reinforcing their sense of identity and connection to their heritage.

 See Also What Kind Of Woman do German Men like?